thealidev/worldlink/README.md

-# worldlink
-A Token That Is Used To Transfer Huge Money World Wide Like TransferWise e.t.c
+# A Token That Is Used To Transfer Huge Money World Wide Like TransferWise e.t.c